Polyglot Problems: 21 Hilarious Problems That Only Polyglots Understand

 6. You only like them ’cause they’re native…

-Can’t really get too mad at that first guy, can you?
+Can’t really get too mad at that last guy, can you?
 You probably have a friend for every language that you speak.

 It doesn’t mean you’re a bad person.
 As long as you’re kind and consistent, a genuine friendship is likely to flourish anyway, and you’ll have a language buddy for life.

 7. …but they only speak to you in English.